SumoLogic/sumologic-documentation/docs/manage/ingestion-volume/ingest-budgets/minute-volume.md

 ## Audit Index queries

-To search for only Ingest budgets with Minute control where threshold was breached:
+To search for only ingest budgets with minute control where threshold was breached:

 ```sql
 _index=sumologic_audit exceeded drop_data "bytes/minute"